-Each month, the Employer will provide the Union a list of all employees in the bargaining units.
-The electronic list will be sent to WFSE headquarters no later than the 12th of the month following the payroll period from which it was deducted.
+The Employer will provide the Union a list of all employees in the bargaining units.
+The electronic list will be sent to WFSE headquarters twice a month no later than the 12th and 27th of the month following the payroll period from which it was deducted.

-- A. The Employer will report:
+A. The Employer will report:

 - 1. Employee name;

-- 2. Permanent address;
+- 2. Permanent or personal mailing address;

+- 3. Personal cellular telephone number, if available;

+- 4. Personal home telephone number, if available;

-- 3. Work telephone number, if available;
+- 5. Work telephone number, if available;

+- 6. Work email address, when available;

+- 7. Most up-to-date personal email address, if available;

-- 4. Job classification code and job title;
+- 8. Job classification code and job title;

-- 5. Unique employee system identification number;
+- 9. Unique employee system identification number;

-- 6. Position number, if available;
+- 10. Position number, if available;

-- 7. Employer code;
+- 11. Employer code;

-- 8. Home department name, if available;
+- Home department name, if available;

-- 9. Employee type;
+- 13. Employee type;

-- 10. Seniority date;
+- 14. Seniority date;

-- 11. Employment date;
+- 15. Employment date;

-- 12. Job percent of full;
+- 16. Job percent of full;

-- 13. Total salary from which union dues/fees are calculated; - 14.
-Salary range and step; - 15.
-Union deduction code(s), if available, and amount(s); - 16.
-Work county code and name, if available; - 17.
-Bargaining unit code; and - 18.
-Whether an employee has been appointed to, separated from, or moved out of the bargaining units, and the effective date of such action. - 19.
-Overtime-exempt or overtime-eligible status. - B. The Union will maintain the confidentiality of all employees' permanent, home and/or mailing addresses.
+- 17. Total salary from which union dues/fees are calculated;

+- 18. Salary range and step;

+- 19. Union deduction code(s), if available, and amount(s);

+- 20. Work county code and name, if available;

+- 21. Bargaining unit code; and

+- 22. Whether an employee has been appointed to, separated from, or moved out of the bargaining units, and the effective date of such action.

+- 23. Overtime-exempt or overtime-eligible status.

+- B. Information provided pursuant to this Section will be maintained by the Union in confidence according to the law.